-Net Zero Carbon Cities: Systemic Efficiency
+Net Zero Carbon Cities: An Integrated Approach

 Urbanization, growing populations and climate change are key challenges cities must address.
 Together, the city leaders and business have an opportunity to rethink urban planning, energy policy and the built living environment to ensure sustainable ecosystems and human wellness.
-This is crucial because growing populations in urban areas will face more frequent and extreme weather events, in addition to increasing average temperatures.

 Systemic Efficiency aims to enable a decarbonized, highly electrified and resilient city ecosystem though ultra-efficient buildings and smart energy infrastructure.

 For more information or to participate in upcoming workshops and activities, contact Philip Lake at Philip.Lake@weforum.org, and Kalin Bracken at Kalin.Bracken@weforum.org.

 Davos Agenda 2021: Building “Net-Zero” Cities (Option 1)